 This time we arrived for a reason.
-To see a new work from Cosmo Sarson, an artist who himself has only recently moved into Brighton.
+To see a new work, an angel mural, from Cosmo Sarson.
+An artist who himself has only recently moved into Brighton.
 ‘Down from London’ as they say in these parts.
 He’s announced his presence with a full sized shimmering golden wall that he’s named the Angel of Brighton.

 A memorial to his late father, Timothy Sarson.
 The work was unveiled almost a year to the day that he passed away.
 It depicts a winged woman leaping in mid air ascending against a striking background of gold.
 Wearing what appears to be a sheet which she holds to her chest whilst it trails away towards the floor.
 It’s folds rippling in the wind.